Welcome to Gender and Sexuality in Medieval Europe!

 Course Description

 The Middle Ages played a critical role in the construction of modern Western gender and sexual identities, as well as our conception of love and romance.
 This course explores medieval European conceptions of gender, sex, and sexuality through the close reading of primary sources, including Christian religious texts, legal texts, medical treatises, histories, and a variety of literary genres.
-Topics will include normative Christian views of gender and sexuality, as well as forms of gender expression and sexuality that the Church condemned and attempted to police, legislative efforts to enforce gender and sexual norms, medieval understandings of non-binary and intersex bodies, and ideas about love and marriage.
+Topics will include normative Christian views of gender and sexuality, as well as forms of gender expression and sexuality that the Church condemned and attempted to police, legislative efforts to enforce gender and sexual norms, medieval understandings of intersex bodies, and ideas about love and marriage.

-This class is intended as a complement to HSTAM:340 Medieval Women, but will cover different material using different sources.
+This class is intended as a complement to HSTAM 340: Medieval Women, but will cover different material using different sources.

 W Credit: